Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Asymptotic and non-asymptotic conditioning

 \subsection{Highly non-normal matrices}

-One might get the impression that the previous conclusion regarding what happens in the vast majority of cases does not hold for highly non-normal matrices, since sampling the entries of the matrix \( A \) from the standard normal distribution rarely produces highly non-normal matrices.
-However, this is not the case, as demonstrated by the example of a highly non-normal matrix in Subsection \ref{hnn}, where the quantities in (\ref{KandK+}) are of the same order of magnitude.
+One might get the impression that the previous conclusion regarding what happens in the vast majority of cases for the ODE (\ref{ode}) does not hold for highly non-normal matrices, since sampling the entries of the matrix $A$ from the standard normal distribution rarely produces highly non-normal matrices.

+However, this conclusion seems to be valid also for highly non-normal matrices, as demonstrated by the example in Subsection \ref{hnn}, where the quantities in (\ref{KandK+}) are of the same order of magnitude.

-To reinforce this conclusion, we consider, for \( n = 5, 25, 100 \), a total of $5000$ instances of the real ODE (\ref{ode}) of dimension \( n \), where the initial value \( y_0 \) has components drawn from the standard normal distribution, and the matrix \( A \) is given by \( A = Q U Q^T \): \( Q \) is the orthogonal matrix obtained from the QR factorization of a $n\times n$ random matrix with entries from the standard normal distribution, while \( U \) is a $n\times n$ random upper triangular matrix with entries also drawn from the standard normal distribution.
+To show experimentally this, we consider a total of $5000$ instances of an ODE (\ref{ode}) of dimension $n=5,25,50$, where the initial value $y_0$ has components drawn from the standard normal distribution, and the matrix $A$ is given by $A = Q U Q^T$ with $Q$ being the orthogonal matrix obtained from the QR factorization of a $n\times n$ random matrix with entries from the standard normal distribution; and $U$ is a $n\times n$ random upper triangular matrix with entries also drawn from the standard normal distribution.
 Generating matrices $A$ in this manner yields highly non-normal matrices with real eigenvalues.

-Figure \ref{NonNormal5000-5-25-100} and the following tables are analogous to Figures \ref{nr-5-25-100} and \ref{NC5000-5-25-100} and the subsequent tables.
+Table \ref{tablehnn} is analogous to Tables \ref{tablereaL} and \ref{tablecomplex}.
 We now observe larger values of the ratio \( R \), but they are rare.
 Overall, the global picture remains unchanged compared to the previous experiment.